martindye/my-site/_posts/2018-12-27-greentealotus.md

 categories: [Perfume]
 tags: [perfume scent]
 author: Doina Fatu
-description: "Green Tea by Arden is an affordable everyday perfume with a clean, citrucy smell and it's worth it as you can reapply, the bottle is big enough.
-Much better choice than other perfumes or eau de toilette that you can't wear as they are sickly sweet or they have a heavy weird scent."
+description: "Green Tea by Arden is an affordable everyday perfume with a clean, citrucy smell and it's worth it as you can reapply, the bottle is big enough."
 rating: 4
 price: "19.01"
 sku: "Not Available"